Congregational News & Events – Week of February 18, 2018

 Collection for Easter: Mac n’ Cheese

-The children will continue collecting personal items not covered by SNAP/EBT (toilet paper, soap, toothpaste, etc.) for the Trade-In Bake Sale, where parishioners “trade-in” personal items for baked goods.
-Collecting personal care items will continue through the rest of March.
+Starting 2/18, after Lent begins, the children in Awake will be collecting personal items not covered by SNAP/EBT (toilet paper, soap, toothpaste, etc.) for the Trade-In Bake Sale, where parishioners “trade-in” personal items for baked goods.
+Collecting personal care items will continue through the rest of February and all of March.

 From your B.R.E.A.D. team: